cockroachdb/docs/v23.1/full-text-search.md

 A *text search configuration* determines how inputs are parsed into `TSVECTOR` and `TSQUERY` values.
 This includes a dictionary that is used to identify derivatives of words, as well as stop words to exclude, when normalizing [documents](#process-a-document) and [queries](#form-a-query).

 The currently supported dictionaries are English, Danish, Dutch, Finnish, French, German, Hungarian, Italian, Norwegian, Portuguese, Russian, Spanish, Swedish, and Turkish.
+An additional `simple` dictionary does not perform stemming or stopwording when normalizing [documents](#process-a-document) or [queries](#form-a-query).

 You can specify a text search configuration as the first parameter when calling any of the [built-in functions](functions-and-operators.html#full-text-search-functions) to [process a document](#process-a-document) or [form a query](#form-a-query).
 For example: